Wetbikeboy2500/Capstone/README.md

 - [] Track performance from loading to displaying badge
 - [] Make logging optional for debugging
 - [] Prebundle all needed resources
+- [] Unload the model after X amount of time passes
+- [] Allow port connections to be re-established